Serves: 4 | Time: 40 min plus 24–48 hours desalting

 - 4 garlic cloves, finely minced

-- 1 medium yellow or orange bell pepper, cut 1 inch (2.5 cm) dices
+- 1 medium yellow or orange bell pepper, cut into 1-inch (2.5 cm) dice

 - 6 basil leaves, left whole